kamialie/education/README.md

 | /dev/lp\*	| printers
 | /dev/sd\*	| SCSI disks; recent Linux systems kernel treats all disk-like devices (included PATA?SATa hard disjs, flash drives, and USB mass storage devices (f.e portable music players, digital cameras) as SCSI disks; the rest if teh naming is similar to the older **/dev/hd** naming scheme	|
 | /dev/sr\*	| optical drives (CD/DVD readers and burners)	|

+If system does not automatically mount removable devices, check the name when device is attached in **/var/log/messages** or **/var/log/syslog**.
+Devie name remains the same as long as device remains physically attached and computer is not rebooted.

 ### Commands